mayerrobert/jmurmel/lambda/README.md

 JMurmel comes with:

 * a parser that reads S-expressions composed of lists, symbols, Doubles, Longs and Strings.
-* Math support for Doubles
+* Math support for Longs and Doubles
 * (Very) simple I/O
 * Some support for strings